 Poor prospects for the young

-Young people who get to university end up with crippling debts.
-There are few opportunities for the rest.
-A small minority gain apprenticeships, often with poor quality training.
-Many are offered short-term college courses and low-level qualifications, or shift between low paid jobs and unemployment.
+University students end up with crippling debts, while there are few opportunities for the rest.
+Many are offered short-term college courses and low-level qualifications, or shuffle between low paid jobs and unemployment.

 A mental health crisis among young people

-Our country is almost the worst country in Western Europe for young people’s satisfaction with their lives.
+Our country is almost the worst in Western Europe for young people’s wellbeing, mental health and satisfaction with their lives.
 This generation are suffering unprecedented stress, exacerbated by the fear of exam failure and an insecure future.

 Asset stripping: schools removed from democratic control